cell2fire/Cell2Fire/docsrc/source/rstfiles/Codeline.rst

 This will give you multiple outputs depending on your # of simulations.

-For example when the command line had
+For example if the command line had

 .. code-block:: html
   :linenos:

   --nsmis 10

-which resulted in 10 graphs (i don't recommend)
+this will result in 10 plots:

 .. image:: /image/plots.png
   :width: 30%